radalley/Red_Panda/README.md

   My main goal, display my knowledge, prove myself, and have some fun doing so

 # The Challenge Itself
-  GET routes
+  GET routes:
       Inventory routes that return the following:

       All items in your inventory, including the item name, ID, amount in stock, and total capacity
         - Postman: get localhost:4567/itemInventory
         - SQL: SELECT name, items.id, stock, capacity FROM inventory JOIN items On items.id = inventory.item